Thoymas/oozie-yarn-memory-problem/README.md

 The problem is the following:

-We have a shell action in an oozie workflow that needs a different amount of memory than what it is allowed to use by Yarn by default.
+We have a shell action in an oozie workflow that needs a different amount of memory than what Yarn allows map tasks by default.
 In our test environment, this seems to be 4Gb.
 For this particular shell action we need more memory, so we try to use the "mapreduce.map.memory.mb" configuration option to specify this.
 However, this seems to have no effect.
 The job always seems to fail with an error message saying something like this